 The 1966 earthquake was 9-point on the Richter scale, the destruction zone reached 10 km 2.
 Human casualties were insignificant, since the city was almost entirely built up with one-story clay buildings.
 Builders from all over the country arrived in the city on construction trains - along with construction equipment and materials - to build new housing for people who had lost their homes.
 Many blocks bore the names of cities and republics from which the builders who built them came, for example, Leningradsky, Moscow, Perm, Ukrainian.
 In honor of this fraternal help, the avenue connecting the center of Tashkent with the large residential area of Chilanzar, which was built precisely in the years after the earthquake, was named Peoples' Friendship Avenue.

-The park which joins the monument from the West and a round building on the hill (a museum of Olympic Glory) were also built in 1976.
-The museum collects the awards of Uzbekistan champions, photos and the souvenirs given to our president by foreign sportsmen.
+The park adjacent to the monument from the west and the round building on the hill – the “Museum of Olympic Glory” – were also built in 1976.
+The museum contains awards of our champions, photographs, souvenirs presented by foreign athletes to our president.